A love story about two people of a differing age gap who meet in a coffee shop

-Lucy took it as a maybe it would be good to see how good a gardener he was.
-She liked flowers and gardening though she didn’t have one herself she always wanted a garden of her own she considered seeing his garden even just photos of it may give her more insight into his inner character and at least small step closer to him.
+Lucy took it as a maybe, and it would be good to see how good a gardener Tom is.
+She liked flowers and gardening although she didn’t have one herself.
+Lucy always wanted a garden of her own.
+She considered seeing his garden or even just photos of it may give her more insight into his character.
+And at least a small step closer to him.

 Later that week the two sat together having a coffee and Tom brought some photos of his garden.
 Lucy was impressed.
 Tom had a lovely garden so many flowers and the colours and so neatly kept she could tell that Tom had put a lot of hard work, love and care into the garden.

 “Oh, it’s so lovely Tom, So many beautiful flowers how I’d love to have a garden like that.”
 Lucy said looking through the photos, “thank you for letting me see your photos,” Lucy concluded with heartfelt sincerity.
 She was halfway reaching for his hand again and caught herself just in time